KaloyankerR/Django-ToDoList/README.md

 # ToDo list
 You login or register as a user in this project.
-Each user has their own tasks, which aren't visible for the others.
+Each user has their own tasks, which aren't visible for the others.<br>
 All tasks can be managed with the help of the CRUD operations and the Django amdmin site.
-Also you get the option to drag the tasks, so that you can order them as you wish.
+Also you get the option to drag the tasks, so that you can order them as you wish.<br>
-Users can mark a task as completed or not completed, which will result in changing the circle in front of the task title to green.
+Users can mark a task as completed or not completed, which will result in changing the circle in front of the task title to green. <br>
 Another functionality of the project is that users can search for their task with the search tab.

 <!-- ABOUT THE PROJECT -->